 Although the native catfish habitat varies drastically, all catfish love to eat, and despite popular belief, they are not all bottom-feeders.
 Catfish travel where the food is, whether that’s shuffling along on a riverbed or skimming the water’s surface looking for larger prey.

 - Omnivores.
-Have a preference for a diet which includes a little of both types of foods.
+Have a preference for a diet that includes a little of both types of foods.

 Crawfish is the best catfish bait because they are a natural food source for this freshwater fish.
 A crawfish has a lot of meat in its tails, making it attractive to fish swimming in the area.
 Shelled crawfish are best for still fishing because the meat easily falls off the hook due to its tenderness.
 Crawfish bait works best for spring to late fall fishing trips.